-Applications are enhanced by wider reading and relevant work experience, and pupils should take every opportunity to demonstrate their interest and commitment by seeking out relevant experience.
+Applications are enhanced by wider reading and, for vocational courses, by relevant work experience.
+Pupils should take every opportunity to demonstrate their interest and commitment by seeking out relevant experience.

-- Pupils thinking of Science at Cambridge or Oxford may wish to take the Quadrivium Biology or Chemistry options, or choose a targeted project as part of the EPQ. - Pupils looking to take a degree subject which they have not studied at School can use both the Quadrivium and EPQ options as a valuable opportunity to research that area in more depth: these are worthwhile additions to an applicant's overall academic profile. - Achieving A/A for an EPQ can lead to reduced university offers for some courses at some universities. - Pupils considering a business course at university may find it useful to take part in OCV. - Medical, Dental and Veterinary applicants are required to do a minimum period of work experience and should make use of the School's Community Action programme to find opportunities for voluntary work.
+- Pupils thinking of Science at Cambridge or Oxford may wish to take the Quadrivium Biology or Chemistry options, or choose a targeted project as part of the EPQ. - Pupils looking to take a degree subject which they have not studied at School can use either the Quadrivium or EPQ options as a valuable opportunity to research that area in more depth: these are worthwhile additions to an applicant's overall academic profile. - Achieving A/A/B for an EPQ can lead to reduced university offers for some courses at some universities. - Pupils considering a business course at university may find it useful to take part in Oundle Charity Ventures. - Medical, Dental and Veterinary applicants are required to do a minimum period of work experience and should make use of the School's Community Action programme to find opportunities for voluntary work.